xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-android-setup.md

 ### Introduction

-   The Android-mobile-tests perform UI functional automation test on an android application using Katalon Studio.
+   The Android-mobile-tests perform UI functional automation test on an Android application using Katalon Studio.

 ### Set up Android tests on Windows and macOS